 Car accidents can happen in a wide variety of ways in Virginia.
 For example, crashes can happen because of poorly maintained roads, inclement weather, and defective auto parts.
 Most frequently, however, traffic crashes happen because of driver error.
 Driver error can take many forms, and may include distracted driving, drowsy driving, intoxicated driving, and aggressive driving.
-When someone refers to aggressive driving, they may be pointing to any number of dangerous behaviors behind the wheel such as speeding or tailgating.
 When a motorist behaves aggressively and weaves between cars on a highway or exceeds the maximum posted speed, other motorists are also at risk of serious injury in a collision.

 According to a recent report from CBS News, the stay-at-home orders issued across the U.S. like the one issued in Virginia have resulted in much less traffic on the roads.
 At the same time, however, more drivers have been speeding.
 Speeding is a major factor in car crashes every year, including in collisions involving fatal injuries.
 It is important for drivers in Virginia to know more about the increased risk of a speeding crash, and what to do in the event of a collision that causes serious injuries.